 Aside from good vision, vitamin A is also a top nutrient for boosting your immune system.

-Most people who take vitamin A as supplements are taking it for good vision.
+Most people who take vitamin A as a supplement are taking it for good vision.
 Vitamin A is also introduced in the body topically in aid of skin conditions like acne and wrinkles.
 Vitamin A is also used as medicine to treat diseases such as measles, dry eyes, to a specific type of leukemia.

 On the other hand, vitamin A as a supplement should be taken in moderation, as excess levels of it could cause side effects.
 It is better to introduce vitamin A into your diet naturally with food such as eggs, whole milk, liver, and fortified skim milk, and cereals.